Neapovil/banners-helmet/README.md

 # Zedge

-`have them make a plugin that lets you merge helmets with banners, or give horse armor regular armor enchants`
+- [ ] plugin that lets you merge helmets with banners; or
+- [ ] plugin that lets you give horse armor 'regular' armor enchants